Gabriel Taliari

-Gabriel Pereira Taliari (born 13 April 1997), commonly known as Gabriel Taliari, is a Brazilian professional footballer who plays as an attacking midfielder for Brusque, on loan from Capivariano.
+Gabriel Pereira Taliari (born 13 April 1997), commonly known as Gabriel Taliari, is a Brazilian professional footballer who plays as an attacking midfielder for Juventude.

 Born in Arceburgo, Minas Gerais, he grew up in nearby Mococa, São Paulo, where he began his career going by the nickname Bill in the youth ranks of Radium, for whom he was the club's top scorer in the 2012 U-15 state league.
 In 2015, he joined Campeonato Paulista Segunda Divisão side EC São Bernardo.
 He then transferred to Capivariano where he made his senior debut in 2016.
 Taliari was the league's top goalscorer in the 2018 Campeonato Paulista Série A3 while playing for Capivariano, which prompted him a move to Athletico Paranaense, where he won the 2019 Campeonato Paranaense.

 Club career

 EC São Bernardo

 Bill played for EC São Bernardo in the 2015 Campeonato Paulista Segunda Divisão.
 He made his league debut on 17 April 2015, playing the full 90 minutes and scoring the game-tying goal in a 1–1 home draw against local rivals Mauaense.
 A week later, he scored the lone goal in a 1–0 away win over Manthiqueira.
 On 29 May, Bill converted a penalty kick in a victory over Guarulhos, and scored again against the same opponent on 1 August.
 He netted his fifth goal of the season on 6 September in a 2–1 win over Lemense.
 He finished the campaign with 25 total appearances and five goals as EC São Bernardo finished in fifth place overall.